Canon 5D Mark III vs Sony A99

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A99 has an electronic viewfinder (2359k dots), while the 5D Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.71x).
 The table below summarizes some of the other core capabilities of the Canon 5D Mark III and Sony A99 in connection with corresponding information for a sample of similar cameras.

 The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the A99 uses SDXC or Memory Stick PRO Duo cards.
-The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A99 only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The A99 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 5D Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Sony Alpha SLT-A99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.